/r/running

 Be sure to check back often as questions get posted throughout the day.
 Sort comments by "new" to be sure the newer questions get some love as well.

-[Posting on behalf of /u/Percinho who is busy organizing his collection of cabbage patch kids. ]
+[Posting on behalf of /u/Percinho who is tangled in a mess of holiday lights on his roof. ]

 Hey runners, it's another day and it is time to post your accomplishments you'd like to share - big or small.